How Many Calories Do You Burn Sleeping

 While the exact number may be difficult to determine, at least now it will be easier for you to find out in what range your calorie consumption is when you sleep.

-It’s clear that sleep plays an important role in our overall health and well-being.
-Not only does it allow our bodies to rest and recover, but it also has numerous benefits, including boosting the immune system, improving mood and cognitive function, supporting weight management, reducing stress, promoting heart health, supporting physical performance, and improving skin health.
+Sleep plays an important role in our overall health and well-being.
+From boosting the immune system, and improving mood and cognitive function, to supporting weight management, reducing stress, promoting heart health, supporting physical performance, and improving skin health.

 Therefore, it’s important to prioritize getting enough sleep each night to support our overall health and well-being.
 Aim for 7-9 hours of sleep each night and create a bedtime routine that helps you unwind and prepare for sleep.